iocage/iocage_legacy/doc/source/advanced-use.rst

 Resetting a jail's properties
 +++++++++++++++++++++++++++++

-If you have many properties on a jail you would like to reset back to defaults iocage easily allows that!
+If you have many properties on a jail that you would like to reset back to defaults, iocage easily allows that!

 To reset to defaults: